kirintwn/rsa-cracking/README.md

 - Import all public key files
    - extract and stroe their modulus and exponent value

-- The value is in the big number form (supported by BigInteger.js)
+- The value is in the big number form (supported by jsbn)

 - Traversal all the possible combination of 12 `modulus` value
    - to see if there exist a GCD greater then 1